-8.3 Direct, coach, supervise and review

-Embedding ongoing mentoring, supervision and review
+8.3.
+Direct, coach, supervise and review8.3.1.
+Embedding ongoing mentoring,supervision and review

-To invest in the building of skills and capabilities of KPMG professionals, KPMG in Central Asia promotes a continuous learning environment and supports a coaching culture.
+To invest in the building of skills and capabilities of KPMG professionals, KPMG AZSA promotes a continuous learning environment and supports a coaching culture.

 Ongoing mentoring, coaching and supervision during an audit involves: